Mirabellensaft/Mirabellensaft.github.io/content/2024-10-09-Navigating_Learning.md

 - Prompt for generation without comments; add comments yourself line by line, then ask if it’s correct.
 - Instead of copy-pasting, type it into your code base.
 You’ll still learn more.

-Your text is mostly clear, but here are a few minor adjustments for improved clarity and flow:

 Strategies Independent of Code Snippets: